muppet9010/factorio-muppet-streamer/README.md

 Leaky Flamethrower
 ------------------

-Gives the targeted player a flamethrower that shoots in random directions for short bursts until the set ammo is used up.
+Forces the targeted player to wield a flamethrower that shoots in random directions for short bursts until the set ammo is used up.
 This is a Time Duration event.

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: